-Recently, I was dismayed to hear a prominent prosecutor seem to minimize the importance of apprehending and prosecuting cybercriminals, while stressing the importance of cybersecurity and prevention.
-Few would disagree that cybersecurity and prevention are important, but law enforcement must perform its traditional duties—deter crime, apprehend and bring perpetrators to appropriate justice.
+In 2017 I heard a prominent prosecutor minimize the importance of apprehending and prosecuting cybercriminals, while stressing the importance of cybersecurity and prevention.
+Everyone can agree that cybersecurity and prevention are important, but law enforcement cannot abdicate its important and traditional duties—deter crime, apprehend and bring perpetrators to appropriate justice.
 Law enforcement is the only entity that can do this.
-If law enforcement is currently unsuccessful in suppressing these crimes, they need to find ways to improve, not pretend that enforcement won’t help, nor that cybersecurity will save us.
-Building a higher and thicker wall doesn’t change the fact that barbarians are on the other side, doing everything they can to get in.
+If law enforcement is unsuccessful or unmotivated to suppress these crimes, they must improve themselves.
+They cannot pretend that enforcement doesn't help, or that cybersecurity will save us.
+Building a higher and thicker wall doesn’t change the fact that attackers are on the other side, doing everything they can to get in.

 Better cybersecurity is essential but does not address the root cause.
 Consider the two hikers being stalked by a tiger.
 The first hiker laces up his boots and gets ready, not because he will try to outrun the tiger, but because he simply needs to outrun his hiking companion, upon whom the tiger will feast.
 It’s government’s job to protect us from the tigers.
 We can and should improve security and fraud resistance, but that will not reduce overall crime so much as shift who the victim will be.
 Government has the resources and tools to catch the attackers, the general public does not.

 Sometimes there is a tendency to put the “best face” on a problem, for government to tell us that it is doing what it should, that it is addressing the issue effectively.
-Here that is denying the real problem, and government should acknowledge that it needs to do more.
+But here that is denying the real problem, and government should acknowledge that it needs to do more.

 Some have said that there needs to be harsher punishment for cybercrime, but that will not save us either.
-The punishment imposed for convicted cybercriminals seems to be appropriate and significant these days.
+The punishment imposed for convicted cybercriminals seems to be appropriate and significant these days (or was within recent history).
 We need to remember that punishment, however serious it might be, cannot deter crime if the risk of apprehension is nearly zero.

 Of course, we should be thankful for the many fine men and women working on law enforcement’s front lines to investigate and prosecute cybercrime as analysts, detectives, investigators, special agents, and prosecutors.
 Many work tirelessly to build cases, catch criminals, and achieve justice.
 Great cases are being made.
 These public servants face an unrelenting tsunami of crime, receiving inadequate pay, resisting the more lucrative private sector, doing their best under difficult circumstances, and we owe them our thanks.
-Unfortunately, not everyone meets their obligations on cybercrime—perhaps through inadequate training, poor motivation, or inadequate resources.
+But in general, government can do better to investigate, prosecute, and deter cybercrime.

 The path forward